Stefal/OPV_Ansible/README.md

 # OPV_Ansible

-This playbook install all services of a CUL (postgres, Spark and OPV services).
+This playbook install all services of a CUL (postgres, OPV services, Celery and Flower).
 To use it you have to:
 * Change the hosts file to specify on wich host you want to install a master and workers
 * Change some parameters in group_vars/all to change password of postgres and some other stuff